code-inspect-binder/overview/README.md

 ## 1. Initial Verification: File Not Found Analysis

-An initial verification step revealed that, out of the 296 OSF projects, **32 projects** had missing files.
+An initial verification step revealed that, out of the 296 OSF projects, **32 projects** had missing files, see [File Not Found Projects](results/file_not_found_projects.txt) for the list.
 This outcome suggests that a portion of the dataset had become outdated, likely due to file deletions, file renaming, or the projects no longer being available on OSF.

-> See [File Not Found Projects](results/file_not_found_projects.txt) for the list.

 ---

 ## 2. Container Build Status

-From the **remaining 264 projects**, containerization failed for **15 projects**.
+From the **remaining 264 projects**, containerization failed for **15 projects**, see [Build Failed Projects](results/build_failed_projects.txt).
 The failures were primarily due to:

 - **Malformed or incomplete `DESCRIPTION` files:** Automatically generated DESCRIPTION files often lacked required fields or had formatting issues.